Southern Madagascar emergency

 At least 1.47 million people in Southern Madagascar need emergency food and nutrition assistance.

-The World Food Programme (WFP) is working closely with the Government to ensure food security for the Malagasy people.
-WFP aims to scale up its response to reach 1 million people with life-saving food in Southern Madagascar and urgently needs US$ 56.3 million to do so.
+The World Food Programme (WFP) is working with the Government to ensure food security for the Malagasy people.
+WFP aims to scale up its response to reach 1 million people with life-saving food in Southern Madagascar and urgently needs US$56.3 million to do so.

 What the World Food Programme is doing to respond to the Southern Madagascar emergency